Last updated on June 2nd, 2019

 Guess what?
 An improved, updated version of this recipe can be found in my cookbook Classic Snacks Made from Scratch: 70 Homemade Versions of Your Favorite Brand-Name Treats.
-Buy it now on Amazon, Barnes & Noble, or your local indie bookstore!
+Buy it now on Amazon or your local indie bookstore!

-- 1 8-oz. block extra sharp cheddar cheese, coarsely shredded
+- 1 8-ounce block extra sharp cheddar cheese, coarsely shredded

 - 1 teaspoon kosher salt

 - 1 cup (120 grams; 4 1/4 ounces) unbleached all purpose flour

 - 2 tablespoons ice water

 - In the bowl of a stand mixer fitted with the paddle attachment, mix the cheddar, butter, and salt until soft and homogenous.

 - Add the flour and mix on low speed; the dough will be dry and pebbly.

 - Slowly add the water and continue to mix as the dough coalesces into a mass.

 - Pat the dough into a disk, wrap tightly with plastic wrap, and refrigerate for at least 1 hour.